Lindi31/my_finance_planner/README.md

 - Serdar Özteke - [Gitty Profile](https://gitty.informatik.hs-mannheim.de/1925809)
 - Arlind Isa - [Gitty Profile](https://gitty.informatik.hs-mannheim.de/1925670)

 We welcome contributions from the community!
-If you have any suggestions for improvements or have found a bug, feel free to open a pull request or create an issue in our [GitHub repository](https://github.com/myapp).
+If you have any suggestions for improvements or have found a bug, feel free to open a pull request or create an issue in our [Gitty repository](https://gitty.informatik.hs-mannheim.de/1925809/cpd_app_gruppe).

 ## License